asminpaudel141/java-100program/README.md

 # 53.How to use SQL Date in Java Program
 # 54.How to Generate random number in Java Program
 # 55.How to Generate random number in Java Program
-# 56.How to Generate random number in Java Program v
+# 56.How to Generate random number in Java Program